Drumsin/aoe4-generated-map-debugger/README.md

 ### STEP 3

-You will need to install [Node.js](https://nodejs.org/en/download/) in order to recompile the tool with the newly added scripts.
+You will need to install [Node.js](https://nodejs.org/en/download/) in order to bundle the tool with the newly added scripts.

 Once Node.js is installed.
 Follow steps 2-5 under [Installing and Running From Local Disk](#installing-and-running-from-local-disk)